adonoho/DDGPreferences/Readme.md

+## A Xcode6 incompatibility has surfaced in this code.

+The git branch `development-xc6` contains the fixes and improvements to the app for iOS v7 and later.
+If you wish to ship your app on a new version of the OS in the fall compiled by Xcode v6, I recommend that you use this version.
+Once the NDA is removed by Apple, I will describe the cause of the bug and fixes to this class.

+## DDGPreferences:

 Almost every iOS application has individual user preferences.
 Some apps also use Apple's Settings app, some don't.
 If you develop many different applications, as I do in my development consulting practice, it is tedious to